hippogriffin/ess-helm/README.md

         - `<external IP returned by the command above>`
 ```

-k3s will apply the file content automatically.
+3. K3s will apply the file content automatically.
 You can verify its ports using the command :

 ```
 kubectl get svc -n kube-system | grep traefik traefik          LoadBalancer   10.43.184.49    172.20.1.60   8080:32100/TCP,8443:30129/TCP   5d18h
 ```

-Configure your reverse proxy so that the DNS Names you configured are routed to the external IP of traefik on port 8080 (HTTP) and 8443 (HTTPS).
+4. Configure your reverse proxy so that the DNS names you configured are routed to the external IP of traefik on port 8080 (HTTP) and 8443 (HTTPS).

-## Maintenance

-### Upgrading
+### Configuring the database

-In order to upgrade your deployment, you should:
-1. Read the release notes of the new version and check if there are any breaking changes.
-The file [CHANGELOG.md](./CHANGELOG.md) should be your first stop.
-3. Adjust your values if necessary.
-2. Re-run the install command.
-It will upgrade your installation to the latest version of the chart.

-### Backups & restore

-#### Backups

-You need to backup a couple of things to be able to restore your deployment:

-1. The database.
-You need to backup your database and restore it on a new deployment.
-  1. If you are using the provided Postgres database, build a dump using the command `kubectl exec --namespace ess -it sts/ess-postgres -- pg_dumpall -U postgres > dump.sql`.
-Adjust to your own kubernetes namespace and release name if required.
-  2. If you are using your own Postgres database, please build your backup according to your database documentation.
-2. Your values files used to deploy the chart
-3. The chart will generate some secrets if you do not provide them.
-To copy them to a local file, you can run the following command: `kubectl get secrets -l "app.kubernetes.io/managed-by=matrix-tools-init-secrets"  -n ess -o yaml > secrets.yaml`.
-Adjust to your own kubernetes namespace if required.
-4. The media files: Synapse stores media in a persistent volume that should be backed up.
-On a default `k3s` setup, you can find where synapse media is stored on your node using the command `kubectl get pv -n ess -o yaml | grep synapse-media`.

-#### Restore

-1. Recreate the namespace and the backed-up secret in step 3:
+You can either use the database provided with ESS Community or you use a dedicated PostgreSQL Server.
+We recommend [using a PostgreSQL server](./docs/advanced.md#using-a-dedicated-postgresql-database) installed with your own distribution packages.
+For a quick set up, feel free to use the internal PostgreSQL database.
+The chart will configure it automatically for you by default.

+## Installation

+The ESS Community installation is performed using Helm package manager, which requires configuration of a values file as specified in this documentation.

+### Setting up the stack

+For a quick setup using the default settings, copy the file from `charts/matrix-stack/ci/fragments/quick-setup-hostnames.yaml` to `hostnames.yaml` in your ESS configuration values directory and edit the hostnames accordingly.

+Run the setup using the following helm command.
+This command supports combining multiple values files depending on your setup.
+Typically you would pass to the command line a combination of:

+- If using Lets Encrypt or Certificate Files : `-f ~/ess-config-values/tls.yaml`
+- If using your own PostgreSQL server : `-f ~/ess-config-values/postgresql.yaml`

+**Each optional additional values file used needs to be prefixed with `-f `**

 ```
-kubectl create ns ess
-kubectl apply -f secrets.yaml
+helm upgrade --install --namespace "ess" ess oci://ghcr.io/element-hq/ess-helm/matrix-stack -f ~/ess-config-values/hostnames.yaml <optional additional values files to pass> --wait
 ```

-2. Redeploy the chart using the values backed-up in step 2.
-3. Stop Synapse and Matrix Authentication Service workloads:
+Wait for the helm command to finish up.
+ESS Community is now installed!

+### Creating an initial user

+ESS Community does not allow user registration by default.
+To create your initial user, use the `mas-cli manage register-user` command in the Matrix Authentication Service pod:

 ```
-kubectl scale sts -l "app.kubernetes.io/component=matrix-server" -n ess --replicas=0 kubectl scale deploy -l "app.kubernetes.io/component=matrix-authentication" -n ess --replicas=0
+kubectl exec -n ess -it deploy/ess-matrix-authentication-service -- mas-cli manage register-user
 ```

-4. Restore the postgres dump.
-If you are using the provided Postgres database, this can be achieved using the following commands:
+This should give you the following output:

 ```
-# Drop newly created databases and roles
-kubectl exec -n ess sts/ess-postgres -- psql -U postgres -c 'DROP DATABASE matrixauthenticationservice' kubectl exec -n ess sts/ess-postgres -- psql -U postgres -c 'DROP DATABASE synapse' kubectl exec -n ess sts/ess-postgres -- psql -U postgres -c 'DROP ROLE synapse_user' kubectl exec -n ess sts/ess-postgres -- psql -U postgres -c 'DROP ROLE matrixauthenticationservice_user' kubectl cp dump.sql ess-postgres-0:/tmp -n ess kubectl exec -n ess sts/ess-postgres -- bash -c "psql -U postgres -d postgres < /tmp/dump.sql"
+Defaulted container "matrix-authentication-service" out of: matrix-authentication-service, render-config (init), db-wait (init), config (init)
+✔ Username · alice
+User attributes
+    	Username: alice
+   	Matrix ID: @alice:thisservername.tld
+No email address provided, user will be prompted to add one No password or upstream provider mapping provided, user will not be able to log in

+Non-interactive equivalent to create this user:

+ mas-cli manage register-user --yes alice

+✔ What do you want to do next? (<Esc> to abort) · Set a password ✔ Password · ********
+User attributes
+    	Username: alice
+   	Matrix ID: @alice:thisservername.tld
+    	Password: ********
+No email address provided, user will be prompted to add one
 ```
-Adjust to your own kubernetes namespace and release name if required.

-4. Restore the synapse media files using `kubectl cp` to copy them in Synapse pod.
-If you are using `k3s`, you can find where the new persistent volume has been mounted with `kubectl get pv -n ess -o yaml | grep synapse-media` and copy your files in the destination path.
-5. Run the `helm upgrade --install....` command again to restore your workload's pods.

-## Monitoring

-The chart provides `ServiceMonitor` automatically to monitor the metrics exposed by ESS.

-If your cluster has [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) or [Victoria Metrics Operator](https://docs.victoriametrics.com/operator/) installed, the metrics will automatically be scraped.

-## Uninstall
+#### Allowing users registration

+To allow users registration, you will need to configure MAS with SMTP.
+To do so, follow the steps in [Configuring Matrix Authentication Service](./docs/advanced.md#configuring-matrix-authentication-service) to inject additional [email configuration](https://element-hq.github.io/matrix-authentication-service/reference/configuration.html#email).

+### Verifying the setup

+To verify the setup, you can:

+* Log into your Element Web client website and log in with the user you created above.
+* Verify that federation works fine using [Matrix Federation Tester](https://federationtester.matrix.org/).
+* Login with an Element X mobile client with the user you created above.
+* You can use a Kubernetes UI client such has [k9s (TUI-Based)](https://k9scli.io/) or [lens (Electron Based)](https://k8slens.dev/) to see your cluster status.

+# Advanced setup

+For advanced setup instructions, please refer to the [Advanced setup](docs/advanced.md) guide.

+# Maintenance

+For maintenance topics like upgrading, backups and restoring from backups, please refer to the [Maintenance](docs/maintenance.md) guide.

+# Uninstalling

-If you wish to remove ESS from your cluster, you can simply run the following commands to clean up the installation.
+If you wish to remove ESS Community from your cluster, you can simply run the following commands to clean up the installation.
 Please note deleting the `ess` namespace will remove everything within it, including any resources you may have manually created within it:

 ```
 helm uninstall ess -n ess